-Self-care is meant to address symptoms of everyday stressors and inspire practices for physical, mental, and social wellbeing.
+Self-care is meant to address symptoms of everyday stressors and inspire practices for physical, mental, and social well-being.

 From social media trends on Instagram and TikTok to celebrities creating wellness brands, self-care has become commodified in recent years – particularly towards women.
-Whether it’s joining the 5am club or buying a new skincare product, marketing and advertising have seeped into what was once a true from of taking care of oneself.

 We spoke with Sujaya Balachandran to find out.